My Own Prison

 Creed released four singles from the album: the title track, "Torn", "What's This Life For", and "One".
 Despite only peaking at number 22 on the Billboard 200, strong radio airplay propelled My Own Prison to become a commercial success.
-All singles (except "One") had music videos that received airplay on MTV while also finding success on the Modern Rock Tracks and Mainstream Rock Tracks charts.
-My Own Prison was eventually certified sextuple platinum by the Recording Industry Association of America and, as of 2009, sold over 6,000,000 copies in the United States, according to Nielsen SoundScan.
-The album received reviews ranging from positive to negative, complimenting its guitar riffs and music but criticizing its similarity to 1990s grunge bands.
+All singles aired on rock radio in the United States and, with the exception of "One", had music videos broadcast on MTV.
+My Own Prison was eventually certified sextuple Platinum by the Recording Industry Association of America and by 2009, sold over 6,000,000 copies in the United States, according to Nielsen SoundScan.
+The album received mixed reviews, which complimented its guitar riffs and music but criticized its similarity to 1990s grunge bands.